 Producer "Vanishing Species, Vanishing Art" documentary

-Producer/host for "Hahn Arroyo Mosaic Project" TV program*
+Producer/host for "Hahn Arroyo Mosaic Project" TV show*

-Producer/host for "Bear Canyon Pedestrian Bridge" TV program*
+Producer/host for "Bear Canyon Pedestrian Bridge" TV show*

 Producer/host for "Fire Station Art" TV program*